joppx25/gotaskade/README.md

 | Testing  | Pest PHP                                                      |
 | DevOps   | Docker Compose, pnpm                                          |

+## Architectural Decisions

+**Why PostgreSQL?** The app organizes tasks by date and supports search.
+PostgreSQL handles date operations, indexing, and full-text search more robustly than SQLite, and scales without a migration if the app grows.

+**Why Sanctum SPA authentication?** Since the frontend and API live on the same top-level domain (`localhost`), Sanctum's cookie-based session auth avoids the complexity of token management on the client while providing CSRF protection out of the box.
+The frontend is rendered entirely client-side (`ssr: false`) because authenticated state lives in browser cookies, which are not available during server-side rendering.

+**Why the Repository pattern?** Controllers delegate all database logic to repository classes behind an interface (`TaskRepositoryInterface`).
+This keeps controllers thin, makes the data layer swappable, and allows unit-testing business logic without hitting the database.

+**Why Policies for authorization?** Laravel Policies decouple access rules from controller logic.
+Each policy method (`view`, `update`, `delete`) checks ownership (`$user->id === $task->user_id`), so authorization is centralized and testable independently.

+**Why JsonResource classes?** All API responses go through `TaskResource` / `UserResource` / `TaskCollection`.
+This centralizes data transformations, ensures a uniform `{ data: ... }` envelope, and prevents accidental exposure of internal fields like `password`.

+**Why Pinia for state?** Pinia is the official Vue 3 state manager.
+The task store handles API calls, caching, and optimistic updates in one place, keeping components focused on presentation.
+A `useApi` composable wraps `$fetch` with automatic CSRF token injection and error normalization.

 ## Quick Start (Docker)

 > **Prerequisites:** Docker and Docker Compose installed.